Hajime-Suzuki/vuffers.nvim/README.md

   - saved and restored per cwd
 - Rename buffer "display name" (not actual filename)
   - it is persisted if you use session
+- Reorder buffer
+  - the order is is persisted if you use session

 <br>